kagokla/lexailec-store/README.md

 - A user can modify the shipping address.
 - The application can only support a single currency.

+LEXAILEC store is implemented using the Domain-Driven Design principles

 ## Requirements

 - Adoptium Temurin 21: https://adoptium.net/